martn2023/chess-insights-applied-ML/README.md

-## B. Project Components, Design, and Tradeoffs
+## B. Project Components and Design
 ### 1. Data Retrieval
 #### a.
 Chess.com Players' IDs
 From the Chess.com API